 It hasn’t been all that long since our last transition chapter really, though it may seem like it’s been an age since the company trooped up to Beorn’s home in “Queer Lodgings“.
 But here we are again with “A Warm Welcome”, Tolkien’s proper introduction for Lake-town and the area surrounding the Lonely Mountain.
 We are on the borders of the second act finale, and the set-up for much of what is to come in the remainder of The Hobbit will occur in the following pages.

 That set-up begins with an expansive look at the end-point of the entire quest.
-Tolkien skilfully builds up the moment with short-clipped sentences, as the landscape of the great forest falls away, and the expanse before it becomes clear:
+Tolkien skillfully builds up the moment with short-clipped sentences, as the landscape of the great forest ends, and the expanse before it becomes clear:

 “Suddenly the cliff fell away.
 The shores sank.
 The trees ended.
 Then Bilbo saw a sight: The lands opened wide about him…And far away, its dark head in a torn cloud, there loomed the Mountain!”

 We briefly inhabit Bilbo’s perspective again for this moment, a glimpse of the monstrous final destination.
 The majesty and awe of the sight is quickly placed squarely in terms of Bilbo’s own thoughts, and they are that of a Baggins: “Bilbo had come far and through many adventures to see it, and now he did not like the look of it in the least.”